thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

  ![]({{ site.baseurl }}/images/memory_usage_chart.png "Space Utilization chart example")

-The x-axis is by time.
-It allows you to zoom in and see daily or hourly data.
-The y-axis measures the size in GB.
-So in the **Space Utilization** chart above, the green line shows the amount of capacity in use in the system, while the red line shows the total capacity.
+The x-axis is by time and the y-axis measures the size in GB.
+You can zoom in and see daily or hourly utilization data.
+So, in the **Space Utilization** chart above, the green line shows the amount of capacity in use in the system, while the red line shows the total capacity.
 An increase in the red line at the end of a time period indicates the addition of extra hardware, resulting in increased capacity.

 The query for this answer is the following: